saraa123/django_project_tracker/README.md

         - Users can’t like an item or feature unless they’re logged in, so I attempted to do so and ensured an alert was displayed in the browser prompting the user to login.

 * Greatly used the print ability and the console to understand the code.

+* Checked that emails were being sent correctly by going through the ‘forgotten password’ process.

 ### 2. Django testing
 * Django tests were created to test some of the models, views and forms.